Pustalorc/Pustalorc.github.io/index.md

 <h1>Custom Or Private Programs/Plugins</h1>

-Reputation Loadout - Plugin for unturned.
+[<span style="color:red">Ask [Ikatzuki](http://steamcommunity.com/id/Ikatzuki1/) for a copy</span>] - Reputation Loadout - Plugin for unturned.
 In a nutshell, it will give a loadout/kit to a player after respawn when the player has a specific reputation.
-Also has the ability to give a Rank to a player after a few set of kills. - Reserved to '[Ikatzuki](http://steamcommunity.com/id/Ikatzuki1/)' - You can buy it from me for 5€.
+Also has the ability to give a Rank to a player after a few set of kills.

-Tempban - Plugin for unturned.
+[<span style="color:yellow">1€</span>] - Tempban - Plugin for unturned.
 In a nutshell it adds the command /tempban to be able to ban temporarily a player.
-Currently, when using rocketmod, "/ban player/reason/time" causes/has problems and is kind of unstable. - You can buy it from me for 1€.
+Currently, when using rocketmod, "/ban player/reason/time" causes/has problems and is kind of unstable.

+[<span style="color:green">Free</span>] - Command Only Regions - Edit to regions, adds the ability to switch to a different group when entering and leaving a region.

 <h1>Contributions:</h1>